safdar-azeem/vlite3/docs/2-advance-components/Workbook.md

 ### Description

 A spreadsheet-like tab interface supporting drag-and-drop reordering, inline editing (renaming), duplication, and dynamic sheet management.
+It features horizontal overflow support, meaning that when the number of tabs exceeds the available width, the tabs area becomes scrollable while keeping the layout and Add button accessible.

 ### Props